gomorpheus/morpheus-docs/integration_guides/Automation/ansible.rst

   Select to bootstrap
 Ansible Group
   Ansible Inventory Group.
 Use existing group or enter a new group name to create a new group.
 Leaving this field blank will place instance in the "unassigned" inventory group.
-Playbook
+  ..
+NOTE:: An instance can belong to multiple groups by separating group names with a comma Playbook
   Playbook(s) to run.
 The .yml extension is optional.